Barmaglot123/git-clone-able/README.md

 # git-clone-able [![NPM version](https://img.shields.io/npm/v/git-clone-able.svg)](https://www.npmjs.com/package/git-clone-able)  [![Build Status](https://travis-ci.org/kasbah/git-clone-able.svg)](https://travis-ci.org/kasbah/git-clone-able)

-> Regex to validate that a URL is a clone able Git url.
+> Regex to validate that a URL is a clone able by Git.

 This is a fork of [is-git-url](https://github.com/jonschlinkert/is-git-url) that tries to accept _any_ URLs that are clone able by Git.
 See [is-git-url#9](https://github.com/jonschlinkert/is-git-url/pull/9).